richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Just as many firms have CADD and BIM managers today, one can envision the position of “Director of Parametric Design” within landscape architecture firms, a position that already exists within some product design companies, such as Nike, and a growing number of architecture firms.[1-14]

+When we consider the implication of this view on parametric and computation design on the profession, it suggests the need to create models that consider environmental, economic, social, and aesthetic factors in an integrative manner to better understand the relationships between these four areas of inquiry.
+[1-14]

 ### 复杂系统（complex system）

 ### 算法（algorithm）